python/devguide/faq.rst

 ``[PATH]`` is optional: if it is omitted, all changes in your working copy will be committed to the local repository.
 When you commit, be sure that all changes are desired by :ref:`reviewing them first <hg-status>`;
-especially, when making commits that you intend to push to public repositories, you should **not** commit together unrelated changes.
+also, when making commits that you intend to push to public repositories, you should **not** commit together unrelated changes.

 To abort a commit that you are in the middle of, leave the message